zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

    ![The SQLServer2008 virtual machine is highlighted in the list of resources.](media/find-sqlserver2008-resource.png "SqlServer2008 Selection")

-2. Launch DMA from the Windows Start menu by typing "data migration" into the search bar, and then selecting **Microsoft Data Migration Assistant** in the search results.
+2. Launch DMA from the Windows Start menu by typing "data migration" into the search bar and then selecting **Microsoft Data Migration Assistant** in the search results.

     > **Note**: There is a known issue with screen resolution when using an RDP connection to Windows Server 2008 R2, which may affect some users.
-This issue presents itself as very small, hard to read text on the screen.
-The workaround for this is to use a second monitor for the RDP display, which should allow you to scale up the resolution to make the text larger.
+This issue presents itself as very small, hard-to-read text on the screen.
+The workaround for this is to use a second monitor for the RDP display, allowing you to scale up the resolution to make the text larger.

    ![In the Windows Start menu, "data migration" is entered into the search bar, and Microsoft Data Migration Assistant is highlighted in the Windows start menu search results.](media/windows-start-menu-dma.png "Data Migration Assistant")